tylerpost/midiFind/README.md

 The contour here can be read as RUDUDDRUDUD.
 For simplicity, a lower note will be entered using the (A) key, a repeated note using (S), and a higher note by using (D).
 This three character string will be matched against a database of contours created by MidiFind and any matching songs will be displayed.

 ###How do I run MidiFind?
 In order to avoid installing external libraries and dependencies, an executable can be found in the MidiFind exe folder.
 Launch GUI.exe to get started!
-Some example contours that can be found in the database include "rrurdrdurrdurr" or "dsaadsaaasddaddd".
+Some example contours that can be found in the database include ***rrurdrdurrdurr*** or ***dsaadsaaasddaddd***.

 ------------------------------------------------------------